kirilan/anti-spam/README.md

 ---

-**Made with ?? for privacy advocates everywhere**
+Made with care for privacy advocates everywhere.

-*Remember: Your data is yours.
-Exercise your rights.* 📧
+Remember: Your data is yours.
+Exercise your rights.